Shugo Nakamura makes his solo debut with a tailormade release, exploring his singer-songwriter skills in a wide variety of easy-listening rock tunes.

 2. Rain forecast

-On the vocal end, Nakamura goes all out for this song, delivering a stunning performance, filled with emotion and in which his high register and falsetto were on the spotlight.
-Terrific song on all fronts – lyrics, instrumental and performance.
-5/5
+On the vocal end, Nakamura goes all out for this song, delivering a stunning performance, filled with emotion and in which his high register and falsetto were in the spotlight.
+Terrific song on all fronts – lyrics, instrumental, and performance.

 Here comes The SUN is an impressive debut release that manages to perfectly capture the essence of the solo artist instead of going the generic, safe route for his first solo release.

 Rain forecast and Yurayura battled it out for the spot of best track on this single.
-These two songs make an impact for its emotionally charged instrumentals and vocal performances.
+These two songs make an impact for their emotionally charged instrumentals and vocal performances.

 Here comes The SUN is available for purchase at CDJAPAN.